Alumni Books

 Launching Liberty: The Epic Race to Build the Ships That Took America to War

-Doug Most, BA ’90 (Political Communication), offers a look into the giant ship-building industry in 1940 that launched American ships to war and to victory.
+Doug Most, BA ’90 (political communication), offers a look into the giant ship-building industry in 1940 that launched American ships to war and to victory.

 Coffee Nation: How One Commodity Transformed the Early United States, by Michelle Craig McDonald, and headshot of Michelle Craig McDonald.